larsiusprime/firetongue/README.md

     "$MORE_STRINGS","More strings",
     "$LOOK_MORE_STRINGS","Look, even more strings!",

 This creates a database of localization information, pairing "flags" with values.
-Instead of putting hard-coded text directly into your game code, you instead put a localization flag, like "$INSTRUCTIONS".
+Instead of putting hard-coded text directly into your application code, you instead put a localization flag, like "$INSTRUCTIONS".
 Then, right before the text is displayed, you run FireTongue.get() and pass in your flag to get the localized string in the current locale.

 TSV/CSV Formatting
 --